Table of Contents:

 Everybody from all around the world can access the internet.
 So no matter how well you’ve established preventive measures to protect your brand’s digital assets and IPs, there’ll always be new malicious parties attempting to impersonate you and abuse your brand in one way or another.

-This is why it’s also important to establish a working monitoring system to identify new threats in real-time.
-There are various AI-based, machine learning tools that can help you to do this, but the best approach is to partner with digital brand management and revenue recovery agencies to continuously protect your brand from impersonations, counterfeit, piracy, and other forms of brand abuse.
+This is why it’s also important to establish a working monitoring system to identify new threats in real time.
+There are various AI-based, machine learning tools that can help you to do this, but the best approach is to partner with digital brand management and revenue recovery agencies to continuously protect your brand from impersonations, counterfeiting, piracy, and other forms of brand abuse.

 The thing about brand abuse is that as soon as you’ve identified a brand abuse attempt, it’s often already too late.